sfshaw/bootcamp357/README.md

 # CPE 357 Boot Camp

-Welcome, this is an asynchronous bootcamp targetted at Cal Poly CSC and CPE students entering CPE 357 in Spring 2021.
-The aim is to prepare students for intruction and labs in CPE 357.
-While CPE 357's pass rates are up and its mortality rates are down, students are still challenged by multiple simultaneous learning curves including the C langauge and Unix APIs.
+Welcome, this is an asynchronous boot camp targeted at Cal Poly CSC and CPE students entering CPE 357 in Spring 2021.
+The aim is to prepare students for instruction and labs in CPE 357.
+While CPE 357's pass rates are up and its mortality rates are down, students are still challenged by multiple simultaneous learning curves including the C language and Unix APIs.

 ## Learning objectives

 My goal is to dump everything I still use, practice, and remember a few years after taking the course.
 This includes gaining familiarity with the following:

-- Tools inclding Make and Git
+- Tools including Make and Git
 - The C Preprocessor
 - C compilers, and their flags and options
 - C language concepts including strings and pointers